Daffie95/Colorarity_ms4/README.md

 >> GitPod decided to throw me out and currently im trying to patch things back up.
 >> After throwing me out extentions like Prettier and visual enhancements are not working making it incredibly hard to read anything.

+> **remove_from_bag function**
+>> I struggled a lot with trying to recover after GitPod crashing on me and couldnt actually make
+>> this work, I headed over to the source code for the Boutique Ado project, but I will be honest and say that I
+>> am not 100% sure how this view works, as I am not using sizes in my projects there wont be any conflicts in the actual
+>> funtion as it will always fire the bag.pop instead of finding a size attribute.
+>> but it is not the way I would have wanted to work it out.

 ## 6. External Resources.
 > Django allAuth<br>